PATENT PENDING · BROWSER CREDENTIAL DETECTION

 Via a lightweight Windows deployer that is managed centrally.
 It is designed for deployment across a customer's endpoint fleet without requiring interaction from end users.

-Every detection event delivers a complete forensic package: the exact hostname and OS username of the compromised endpoint, a precise UTC timestamp, the attacker's real egress IP (not a proxy or CDN address), user agent string, the specific credential or cookie that was used, and a full HTTP header fingerprint for downstream threat intelligence.
-An automation flag indicates whether the attempt came from a credential-stuffing tool or a human operator.
-An alert email fires immediately.
+Every detection event delivers a complete forensic package: the exact hostname and OS username of the compromised endpoint, a precise UTC timestamp, the source IP the connection actually came from — resolved from the trusted proxy hop so it cannot be forged by a spoofed header — the user agent string, and the specific credential or cookie that was used.
+Every event is scored for automation signals and carries a full HTTP header fingerprint, both available in the dashboard and CSV export.
+An alert email fires immediately with the endpoint, timestamp, source IP, user agent and the specific token used.
 What your IR team does from there is yours to run — Hookset tells you which machine to contain with certainty.

 Because attackers steal both.
 Commodity infostealers harvest everything in a browser's credential stores indiscriminately: passwords and session cookies in the same pass.
 Session cookies are the higher value target for sophisticated attackers since they bypass authentication entirely without needing to know a password.
 Planting both means whichever surface the attacker hits fires a detection event.
 Redundancy is how you close gaps.